towns-protocol/towns/doc/casablanca/Casablanca.md

 * Block proposer builds the current block and checks if transition described in transaction is valid by running same checks as node that sent transaction to the mempool.
 * Other nodes receive the new beacon block.
 Validators re-execute check locally and attest if block is valid.

->[!note] There are throughput challenges here: both block proposer and validators need to re-execute checks to validate proposed stream updates.
+> NOTE: There are throughput challenges here: both block proposer and validators need to re-execute checks to validate proposed stream updates.
 This naturally puts a limit on home many "leaf hashes updated" transactions can be put in the each block.
 Initially this can be mitigated by reducing update frequency for each individual stream.
 Then there are two avenues for mitigating this:
 >* Partitioning of duties.
 Specifically, when Beacon chain gets sharding, Casablanca can just reuse it.
 >* Vouching schemas where each transaction is not validated by all participants, but later statistically validated with sampling and transaction proposer is penalized if bay transaction is found.
 This is possible to implement in Casablanca since all transactions are proposed by staking nodes.